RackHD/docs/docs/monorail/microkernel.rst

 that loads up with it.

-The first stage is a standard initramfs that can be loaded by any PXE booting system. `initrd.img-3.13.0-32-generic` is generated from an ubuntu system running the kernel assocaited with it (3.13.0-32 in this case, represented by the file `vmlinuz-3.13.0-32-generic`).
-The kernel itself has OverlayFS enabled within it, and the initrd uses that to load a base (read-only) filesystem into a RAM filesystem and then a single overlay filesystem (readwrite) over the top of that.
+The first stage is a standard initramfs that can be loaded by any PXE booting system. *initrd.img-3.13.0-32-generic* is generated from an ubuntu system running the kernel assocaited with it (3.13.0-32 in this case, represented by the file *vmlinuz-3.13.0-32-generic*).

+The kernel itself has OverlayFS enabled within it.
+The initrd uses it to load a base (read-only) filesystem into a RAM filesystem and then a single overlay filesystem (readwrite) over the top of that.
 The base filesystem is created with debbootstrap and custom commands to build up a "just enough OS" filesystem based on Ubuntu 14.04 (trusty).

 - kernel: `vmlinuz-3.13.0-32-generic`
 - initramfs: `initrd.img-3.13.0-32-generic`